A Thought on not Drinking

 I think that the aim is not the reward itself, nor the end point we reach but rather the progress we have no matter how large or small.
 The purpose is the increased sense of clarity, insight, and awareness we gain as we deal with all the challenges within the pursuit.

 I found if ever I slipped as long as I got back on track quickly I would be okay.
-Extending our errors or slipping into old patterns for too long makes it harder to bring back the motivation and focus.
+Extending our errors or moving into old patterns for too long makes it harder to bring back the motivation and focus.

 Changing our habits doesn’t change who we are.
 It does, however, change what we are capable of doing.
 If what you are doing, if how you are living your life, isn’t as you desire than it is worth trying.
 It is worth it to keep on trying.

 Further Reading and Resources